 Many personal accident victims create an injury journal where they carefully record everything that happens after the accident.
 This can include descriptions of how your injury has responded to medical treatment and the effect your injury has had on your life.

-Below, Lynch Law Firm’s New Jersey personal injury attorneys discuss what should be included in an injury journal and how keeping one may help your claim.
+Below, Lynch Law Firm, PC’s New Jersey personal injury attorneys discuss what should be included in an injury journal and how keeping one may help your claim.
 Contact us to schedule a free, no obligation consultation to find out if you may be entitled to compensation after being injured in an accident.

 What is an Injury Journal?

 An injury journal is a self-written account of the difficulties you have experienced since being injured in an accident.
 It can be typed or hand-written, depending on whether your injury has affected your ability to write.

 Your journal should accurately depict the difficulties you have endured and how your life has been affected since the accident.
 It must also provide specific information about your injury and how it has responded to medical treatment.